Saving at Walgreens: How to Use Coupons, Register Rewards and Instant Savings

-Walgreens Monthly Savings Book has a large selection of store coupons.
+Walgreens' Monthly Savings Book has a large selection of store coupons.
 The booklets can generally be found at the front of the store next to the weekly ads.
-The Monthly Savings Book is also available through the Walgreens app and can be viewed on thebalance.com Monthly Coupon List for Walgreens page.
-These coupons can be matched with manufacturer coupons and sale items for maximum savings.
-They cannot be combined with Walgreens in-ad coupons which are store coupons.
+The Monthly Savings Book is also available through the Walgreens app.
+These coupons can be matched with manufacturers' coupons and sale items for maximum savings.
+They cannot be combined with Walgreens' in-ad coupons, which are store coupons.

 When shopping at Walgreens, items that include coupons in the Monthly Savings Books are displayed with a yellow tag as a reminder to shoppers.